plussramiro/The-Role-of-Connection-Density-in-an-Adaptive-Network-with-Chaotic-Units/README.md

 **“The Role of Connection Density in an Adaptive Network with Chaotic Units”**

-In this work, we investigate how the average degree of connectivity —as a density parameter— shapes the global dynamics and structural properties of adaptive networks composed of chaotic units.
+In this work, we investigate how the average degree of connectivity, considered as a density parameter, shapes the global dynamics and structural properties of adaptive networks composed of chaotic units.
 Building upon the model introduced by Gong and van Leeuwen [(EPL, 2004)](https://iopscience.iop.org/article/10.1209/epl/i2003-10287-7), originally motivated by cortical self-organization, we explore how network topology evolves through adaptive rewiring.
 Our results highlight changes in small-worldness, clustering, and modular organization — phenomena relevant to neural systems.

 ---